Screencaps

 Al Trivia:

-We are also get a further understating of the fact Al was in the military by knowing about the ship and telling Sam about being in the service.
+We are also get a further understating of the fact Al was in the military by knowing about the liberty ship and telling Sam about being in the service.

 Al's Outfits: